Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 ```

 Make sure to test the docker production changes before pushing the image to the ECR repo.
-In our case, we run the docker compose up using the dockerfile rather than recall the build and run process.
+In this case run `docker compose up` using the dockerfile rather than deploying the build and run process.

-Below are the scripts for the building of backend and frontend:
+Below are the scripts for the building the repo's: <br />
+<bold> backend </bold>:

 ```
 #! /usr/bin/bash